Studying in Australia

 Do you have a specific study area of interest?
-There is every chance Australia has you covered, with at least one Australian university in the top 50 worldwide across the study areas of Arts and Humanities, Clinical, Pre-clinical and Health, Engineering and Technology, Life Sciences, Physical Sciences and Social Sciences.
+There is a high chance that Australia has you covered, with at least one Australian university in the top 50 worldwide across the study areas of Arts and Humanities, Clinical, Pre-clinical and Health, Engineering and Technology, Life Sciences, Physical Sciences and Social Sciences.

-Their global achievements include the “black box”; now on every aeroplane, the Earth Hour initiative, and the invention of Wi-Fi.
-In fact, Australia has produced 15 Nobel prize laureates and every day over 1 billion people around the world rely on Australian discoveries and innovations; including penicillin, IVF, ultrasound, the Bionic Ear and the cervical cancer vaccine to make their lives, and the lives of others, better.
-Australia is proud of the individuals who have studied and worked in Australia (whether they were born here or another country) and gone on to achieve great things and contribute to making the world a better place.
+Their global achievements include the “black box” - now on every aeroplane -, the Earth Hour initiative, and the invention of Wi-Fi.
+In fact, Australia has produced 15 Nobel prize laureates and every day over 1 billion people around the world rely on Australian discoveries and innovations, including penicillin, IVF, ultrasound, the Bionic Ear and the cervical cancer vaccine, to improve their lives and the lives of others.
+Australia is proud of the individuals who have studied and worked in Australia (whether they were born here or overseas) and gone on to achieve great things and make the world a better place.

-Given this impressive education pedigree, it’s not surprising there are now more than 2.5 million former international students who have gone on to make a difference after studying in Australia.
+Given this impressive education pedigree, it is not surprising that there are now more than 2.5 million former international students who have gone on to make a difference after studying in Australia.
 Some of these students are among the world’s finest minds.